Mohammad Asif Khan

 University of Malaysia.
 As a result, Perdana University offered to host the

-APBioNet Malaysian Secretariat at no cost.
+APBioNET Malaysian Secretariat at no cost.

 • Managed the day-to-day operations of the Malaysian Secretariat Staff